christinto/ChrisPerry_FinalProject_Consensys/README.md

 	•	Select Private Network - localhost:8545
 	•	Metamask will inject the account into the app

-   Otherwise, feel free to use the Rinkeby Test Network for signing transactions.

-7. Start lite-server
-* This will serve a local instance of the application on your machine.
+7. Start lite-server to serve a local instance of the app.
 Lite server is setup in bs-config.json to serve the files required.

 * $ npm run dev

 8. Browse to URL in browser:

-* localhost:3000

 The server will launch the app at http://localhost:3000